markstringer-dti/markstringer-dti.github.io/dti.md

 You have a bunch of people working on a project for you, and you've got this uncomfortable feeling that the project really isn't going well and, for the sake of the company or for the sake of your career, you really need this project to succeed.
 You'd wonder if there any gems of insight in this book that you could pass on to the team or maybe anything that *you* could do differently.

 Even though we think the project is impossible, you haven't just given up.
 And it's worth asking yourself why?
 If the project seems so impossible, why hasn't it be stopped, abandoned, killed?
-Put out of it's misery.
+Put to sleep.
 Why would anybody bothering carrying on with it?

 Well, part of the reason is your inherent optimism.
 You know that a lot of things that seem impossible, are actually possible, give the right skills and expertise.
 You know from other parts of your life, that if you can only learn to look at things in the right way and do the right things at the right time, things that seem impossible can magically be made to work out.

-So what you would really like and what you might expect to find in a book with a title like "Delivering the Impossible" is some kind of guide, some kind of handbook for dealing with seemingly impossible projects.
+So what you would really like and what you might expect to find in a book with a title like "Delivering the Impossible" is some kind of guide, some kind of handbook for dealing with projects that seem impossible.

 In such a book, you might expect to find methods for spotting potential issues that might make a project "impossible" as early as possible.
-You might then expect the book to go on to talk about what to do in these seemingly impossible situations to make a project reasonable and deliverable and give it a chance of success.
+You might then expect the book to go on to talk about what to do in these situations that seem impossible.
+How to make a project reasonable and deliverable and give it a chance of success.

 Finally, you might not be surprised if such a book also talked frankly about the things you might look for to satisfy yourself that a project is genuinely impossible and gave advice on what to do in such circumstances, to keep ourselves and the people around us financially, physically and psychologically safe, so that you can walk away from a lost cause and move on to succeed on other projects, ride into the sunset to fight another day.